 - Global Marketing Strategies

 - Organizational Behavior

 - Managing New Business Ventures

 As the global business environment becomes increasingly complex, there is a growing need for talented business managers.
-When you complete your bachelor’s degree in Business Administration (Management Emphasis) at UNC, you’ll be ready for entry-level management positions in business, not-for-profit organizations and government.
+When you complete your bachelor’s degree in Business Administration (Management Concentration) at UNC, you’ll be ready for entry-level management positions in business, not-for-profit organizations and government.
 The management emphasis also prepares you to pursue an MBA or other master’s degree programs.

 Where can your degree take you?

 Gaining solid business management skills, as part of the accredited Business Administration bachelor’s degree program at UNC, will provide the foundation for a wide range of professional roles, including:

 - Marketing manager

 - Sales manager